ucb-dataj/2018/md/week14.md

 ![](./img/class14_4.png)

-Often you won't be able to load shapefiles form an API.
+Often you won't be able to load shapefiles from an API.
 But if you have downloaded a shapefile to your computer, you can load it like this:

 ```R
 # read in a shapefile from your computer